Autonomic and Autacoid Pharmacology

 Edited By: Peter Penson (Editor) and Kenneth J. Broadley (Deputy Editor)

 Effective with the 2012 volume, this journal will be published in an online-only format.

 Authors are requested to adhere closely to these instructions.
 Failure to comply will lead to delay in publication.
 Information for authors can be found at http://authorservices.wiley.com/bauthor/default.asp

 The journal follows a strict ethical code of conduct.
 Before submitting your manuscript, please see here for full details on the journal's Ethical Policy.

-The journal operates a single-blind peer-review process.
+The journal operates a double-blind peer-review process.
+Any information in the manuscript which may enable the authors to be identified should be removed when the manuscript is submitted.
 Please submit your manuscripts to Autonomic & Autacoid Pharmacology via the online submission system, Scholar One: http://mc.manuscriptcentral.com/jaap.